The Importance of Practicing Self-Love Despite Our Flaws?

 · It’s not putting incredible amounts of pressure on myself just because society says I should have reached certain goal posts by now.

-When emotions arise that are uncomfortable, I process and transform them through this simple technique from Tara Brach called RAIN.
+I also use this simple technique from Tara Brach called RAIN.

 The acronym stands for: